Herschel Walker's ties to veterans program face scrutiny - NewsBreak

 “Herschel Walker served as national spokesperson for our Anti-Stigma campaign from 2010 to 2021," Crawford, the company spokeswoman, said in a statement.
 “As a mental health advocate, Mr. Walker shared his personal journey to raise awareness and encourage others to seek help.
 He is no longer contracted with Universal Health Services.”

 “There are still kids who will wear Herschel Walker's football jerseys some 40 years after he played for the University of Georgia.
-So negative information will be heard with a heavy dose of skepticism,” said Ayres.
+So negative information will be heard with a heavy dose of skepticism,” Ayres said.
 “That doesn’t mean that some allegations won’t penetrate somewhat, but they won’t do anywhere near as much damage as to a normal candidate.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.